 Hillary Morgan—Editor at Large

 Hillary Morgan comes to TBS with a variety of expertise.
 Her education and experience are equally split between her 3 passions: science, education, and photography.
-She brings to TBS 4 years of photography and design school from Brooks Institute of Photography and Art Center College of Design, 5 years as a professional photographer, 5 years as a college-prep Biology and Chemistry teacher, and a Masters in Biology (to be completed December 2016).
+She brings to TBS 4 years of photography and design school from Brooks Institute of Photography and Art Center College of Design, 5 years as a professional photographer, 5 years as a college-prep Biology and Chemistry teacher, and a Masters in Biology from Clemson University.
 She has worked in both public and private schools and wears more hats than we can list here in addition to her editing and design responsibilities.

 Ray Deck III—Editor at Large